eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/README.md

 * It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

+### CloudFormation WordPress Demo Quick Start

+For those in a hurry, here are the basic steps to run this demo.
+Statements should be run as root on the Eucalyptus CLC, or another management workstation where appropriate credentials exist and the euca-demo GitHub project has been downloaded to ~/eucalyptus/euca-demo.

+1. Initialize the CloudFormation WordPress Demo in both the Eucalyptus and AWS Accounts (before live demo)

+    ```bash
+    cd ~/src/eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/bin

+    ./demo-30-initialize-cfn-wordpress.sh -m b
+    ```

+2. Run the CloudFormation WordPress Demo in the AWS Account (before live demo)

+    ```bash
+    ./demo-30-run-cfn-wordpress.sh -m a
+    ```

+3. Run the CloudFormation WordPress Demo in the Eucalyptus Account

+   Follow [this script](docs/demo-30-run-cfn-wordpress-gui.md), which runs the short form of this demo.

+4. Reset the CloudFormation WordPress Demo in the Eucalyptus Account (after live demo)

+    ```bash
+    ./demo-30-reset-cfn-wordpress.sh -m e -R us-west-2 -A mjchp
+    ```

 ### CloudFormation WordPress Demo Overview

 This demo creates a modified version of the "WordPress_Single_Instance" template in both an